 Leaders are often wary about large, transformative changes.
 But they cannot afford to ignore disruptive technology trends.
 The minimum viable product (MVP) approach addresses fears.
 The iterative process prioritizes generating value, gathering feedback, and adjusting in incremental stages to ensure the project delivers the desired results.

-The MVP process aligns with the main steps of the change process:
+The eCommerce MVP process aligns with the main steps of the change process:

 - Craft a requirements and deliverables list that addresses and solves company problems.